MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-preferences.md

 | **Possible values** | any string |

 > [!IMPORTANT]
-> * It is possible to set only one value per tag type.
+> - Only one value per tag type can be set.
-> * Type of tags are unique, and should not be repeated in the same configuration profile.
+> - Type of tags are unique, and should not be repeated in the same configuration profile.

 ## Recommended configuration profile